 Frozen Ever After: Let it go with a few tears

 One of the attractions at World Showcase is the “Frozen Ever After” log flume dark ride in the Norway Pavilion.
-For this queer favorite, the EPCOT classic Maelstrom was completely transformed in 2016 and became the world’s first Disney park attraction themed after the immensely successful movie Frozen.
+For this queer favorite, the EPCOT classic Maelstrom was completely transformed in 2016.
+After that, it became the world’s first Disney park attraction themed after the immensely successful movie Frozen.
 Due to the ongoing popularity of the films, we are now waiting for three new (and probably even bigger) Frozen rides to be opened at various Disney parks around the world!
 To be honest, we both had tears in our eyes as we floated through Elsa’s Ice Palace at Epcot while she sang her hit song “Let it Go”.

 Remy’s Ratatouille Adventure: Shrink to the size of a rat

 On our journey around the world, ahem lagoon, we reached France.
 One of the newest additions to this area of the park is the French quarter that opened up behind the already existing France Pavilion.
 Here you find La Crêperie de Paris, a restaurant and quick service window serving sweet and savory crepes, and the long-awaited 4D dark ride: Remy’s Ratatouille Adventure.
-Since the French version opened in Disneyland Paris in 2014 we were very curious about this cute trackless ride where you shrink to the size of a rat and go on a culinary journey through the kitchen of Gusteau’s famous restaurant.
+Since the French version opened in Disneyland Paris in 2014 we were very curious about this cute trackless ride.
+Here you shrink to the size of a rat and therefore go on a culinary journey through the kitchen of Gusteau’s famous restaurant.

 Tip: not very fond of fast-paced 4D rides?
 Right around the corner of Remy’s Ratatouille, you will find the Beauty and the Beast Sing-Along.
 This 15-minute film told out of the experience of Maurice is a fun, quirky, and pretty gay interpretation of the well-beloved classic.
 And what can go wrong when the narration is done by Angela Lansbury!